leonardovalverde/chat-widget-lib/README.md

 **Perfect for any website - just add one script tag!
 No React, no build process, no dependencies.**

+#### Take care it's important to load widget CDN after configuration if you wanna cutomize it

 ```html
 <!DOCTYPE html>
 <html>